node-drop/nodedrop/DOCKER.md

 ## Architecture

-Node-drop uses a **unified single-container architecture** (like n8n), where the backend serves the frontend static files.
+Node-drop uses a **unified single-container architecture**, where the backend serves the frontend static files.
 This simplifies deployment - just one image to pull and run!

 - **Single container** running on port **5678**
 - Backend serves frontend via Express